NBISweden/theherdbook/README.md

 To access the local server deployed open this url https://localhost:4443 in your browser.
 You will need to configure the browser to allow self-signed localhost certificates.
 In Chrome, this can be done by accessing this property from the browser: `chrome://flags/#allow-insecure-localhost` and setting its vale to Enabled.
 In Firefox, when loading the url you can click on Advanced and  add the exception suggested from the browser.

-To be able to login on the website and play with it you will need to create an user with admin privileges.
-This can be done by executing the following command from the app folder, using your email and password:
+To be able to login in the website and play with it you will need to create an user with admin privileges.
+This can be done by executing register_user.sh, providing your email and password:

 ```
-python3 -c "from utils.data_access import register_user; register_user('user@domain.com', 'userpassword', privileges=[{'level': 'admin'}])
+./register_user.sh 'user@domain.com', 'userpassword'
 ```